hasham-qaiser/astro-portfolio/README.md

 [astro-theme-cactus](https://github.com/chrismwilliams/astro-theme-cactus)

-I used the astro theme cactus starter for this website, But has been heavily re-worked to fit my personal style and preferred aesthetic.
+I used astro theme cactus starter for this website, it has been heavily re-worked to fit my personal style and preferred aesthetic.

 ## hasham.xyz